-Two killed in Sudan's opposition largest protest
+Three killed in Sudan's opposition largest protest

-January 9, 2018 (KHARTOUM) - At least two people were killed and several others were injured in the largest opposition protest that took pl in the Khartoum’s twin city of Omdurman, on Wednesday after security forces used tear gas and bullets to disperse demonstrators calling for the fall of the regime.
+January 10, 2018 (KHARTOUM) – Three people were killed and several others were injured in the largest opposition protest that took pl in the Khartoum’s twin city of Omdurman, on Wednesday the Sudanese police said.

+The security forces used tear gas and bullets to disperse the ever large demonstration calling for the fall of the regime of President Omer al-Bashir.

+Following the protests, the National Police Spokesperson Maj-Gen Hashim Ali Abdel Rahim told the official SUNA they registered three cases of death and some injuries.
+Adding they are investigating it, without further details.

-Two protesters were killed in the protests while activists released videos showing injured demonstrators some in the head and chest.
+Activists released videos showing injured demonstrators, some of them in the head and chest.

-The Sudan Central Doctors Committee (SCDC), in a statement released late during the night, confirmed that Saleh Abdel Wahab and Mohamed al-Fateh were killed by the police bullets.
+The Sudan Central Doctors Committee (SCDC), in a statement released late on Wednesday evening, confirmed that Saleh Abdel Wahab and Mohamed al-Fateh were killed by the police bullets.
 Also in provided gave the names of eight people injured during Omdurman protest.

-Witnesses and observers described today demonstration as the largest ever since the start of protests against the government last December.
+Witnesses and observers described today demonstration as the largest ever since the start of protests against the government on 19 December.

 When the demonstrators reached the National Assembly to hand over their call for the government to step down the police and security forces didn’t no attack them due to their large number.